“Your son is obsessed.”

 Our lives have been a whirlwind since we graduated, but in the best way.

 We were ecstatic when Dallas drafted him.
 He even won himself a Super Bowl ring two years ago.
-And Rider’s championship win his senior year garnered all the funding the Broncos needed to renovate their aging facility.
+And Rider’s championship win his senior year garnered all the funding the Broncos needed to renovate their aging stadium.

 After my student-teaching stint, in which I figured out I enjoyed public school over Archer any day, I got a job at a Dallas high school.
 But having Poppy and then Aiden, I realized what I was missing during those college years when I was trying to figure out my life wasn’t a teaching job, but having family.